Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and

 Facts about Wisconsin cities, counties, and parks are taken from Wikipedia.

 The Author's Personal Wisconsin Trip Experiences

-After arriving in Wisconsin during the summer of 2018 and 2019, I visited siblings, maternal aunts, a distant paternal second cousin, and did some ancestry research over three weeks.
+After arriving in Wisconsin during the summer of 2018 and 2019, I visited siblings, maternal aunts, and a distant paternal second cousin, and did some ancestry research over three weeks.

 After landing in Green Bay, my second oldest sister Patty, living on a farm outside of Manitowoc, picked me up at the airport.
 I spent a lot of time with Patty and brother-in-law Donnie and they accompanied me on some excursions out of the Manitowoc area.

 Since I hadn't seen my only two living maternal aunts since 2004, we made trips to Marshfield in the central part of Wisconsin.
 I was especially happy to see Aunt Sissy who was born in 1924.

 I then made a shorter excursion to Door County to meet with a distant second cousin.
 Margie has helped me do ancestry research on the Kuehn family and I was anxious to find out if she had any new findings.
 Margie took me to visit the cemetery in Jacksonport where my great-grandfather and great-grandmother are buried and also to see Egg Harbor where my father was born.

 My other siblings live in southeastern Wisconsin so I traveled first to Honey Lake in the Burlington area to see my youngest sister Connie.
 I also went to Burlington a few miles away to see my brother Philip and attend a reunion with my old high school football players.
 Finally, I drove to West Allis to get together with my oldest sister Beatrice and brother-in-law Ernest.
 This gave me a chance to see a Milwaukee Brewers baseball game at Miller Park in 2018.